verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 ### About distributed tracing
 Distributed tracing lets you trace errors across your microservice architecture.
-You can track application requests as they flow from frontend devices to backend services and databases.
+You can track application requests as they flow from front end devices to back end services and databases.

 Distributed tracing helps you identify the exact line of occurrence of a error in a complex architecture.
 You use distributed tracing to troubleshoot requests that exhibit high latency or errors.